 The need to fulfill army contracts led to increased pressure on the trade during the First World War.
 This is reflected in the Shirtmaking Trade Board papers, which include references to opposition to women workers moving into 'male' areas of work, concerns over the War Office's organisation and issuing of contracts, and a series of strikes after 1916.

-The trade board papers in the Trades Union Congress archive include 17 files relating to the shirtmaking industry.
+The trade board papers in the Trades Union Congress archive include 17 files relating to the shirtmaking industryLink opens in a new window.
 As part of the Modern Records Centre's 'Sweated trades' digitisation project, we have made a selection of these documents available online, including the items highlighted below.
-It is also possible to browse all of the digitised material relating to the Shirtmaking Trade Boards.
+It is also possible to browse all of the digitised material relating to the Shirtmaking Trade BoardsLink opens in a new window.

 Illustration: Textile workers in factory, early 20th century - photograph from private collection reproduced with permission.